Manuscript Submission Guidelines

 - You must also upload a letter (Corresponding Author’s Rebuttal) responding to each of the points made by the reviewers.

 At the option of the authors, manuscripts previously peer-reviewed by SLEEP, but not accepted for publication may be considered for expedited review for Journal of Clinical Sleep Medicine (JCSM).
 An expedited review will consist of an analysis by the Editor-in-Chief of JCSM of the previous critiques returned by SLEEP as well as an examination of the submitted manuscript.
 Using these documents, an initial decision of accept, reject or revision will be made without additional outside reviews.
 To obtain an expedited review, the corresponding author MUST request this in the cover letter to JCSM.
 The authors must include the critiques returned from SLEEP, a detailed response to each of these critiques, and both a track changes and a clean version of the paper.
 The Editor-in-Chief will decide whether to conduct an expedited review or to proceed with the standard review process.
 If a decision is made to conduct a standard review, the author will be so informed and given the option to withdraw the manuscript without prejudice.

 All accepted manuscripts are subject to manuscript editing for conciseness, clarity, grammar, spelling and SLEEP style.
 After acceptance all manuscripts will be copyedited.
 The copyedited version will be sent to the corresponding author for review and approval and returned to the Managing Editor.
 Once the manuscript is scheduled for publication, the corresponding author will be notified as to the assignment of the manuscript to an issue and page proofs will be sent to the corresponding author.
 These proofs will be emailed as a PDF file and authors will be expected to return their corrections or approval of these proofs within the timeframe given in the email.
-It is the authors’ responsibility to keep their account in Rapid Review current and to notify the journal’s administrative office of any changes in contact information after a paper has been accepted.
+It is the authors’ responsibility to keep their account in Rapid Review current and to notify the Journal Editorial Office (email@example.com) of any changes in contact information after a paper has been accepted.